jfecher/ante-website/content/blog/safe_shared_mutability.md

         context.logs += 1
 ```

+It is also important to note that any `shared` references (or polymorphic/unadorned references which
+may be shared) do not implement `Send` to be able to be sent across other threads.
+Since they inherently
+allow for shared mutability, this would not be safe to allow.

 How then, does Ante prevent holding onto references of things that may change out from under themselves,
 such as vector elements or union fields?